#NoExcuse aims to encourage us all to take collective responsibility for ending sexual harassment and violence on campus.

 We know that messages around sexual harassment and violence have the biggest impact when they’re communicated by students and staff like you.
 That’s why we’re looking for campaign ambassadors from across the University to take small steps which show their support.

-Take a look at the links below for more information and if you want to know more please contact the Students’ Association’s Vice President Welfare, Kai O’Doherty.
+To get involved, complete this short form or take a look at the links below for more information and if you want to know more please contact the Students’ Association’s Vice President Welfare, Niamh McCrossan.

 Reporting, support and resources